bitprj/BitUniversity/Week8-Statistical-Visualization-using-Seaborn-and-Pandas/README.md

-# Introduction to Data Visualization - DRAFT 2
+# Introduction to Data Visualization
 ## Recap
 By this point we have looked into some important steps such as:
 - Opening a google co-lab notebook.